 One of the key features that distinguishes for-profit and nonprofit entities in the United States is how federal law treats them in insolvency.
-The bankruptcy code permits creditors of for-profit corporations to file involuntary bankruptcy petitions, and consequently the typical outcome for corporations that are balance sheet insolvent (i.e., that report liabilities in excess of assets) is either bankruptcy or restructuring.
+The bankruptcy code permits creditors of for-profit corporations to file involuntary bankruptcy petitions, and consequently the typical outcome for corporations that are unable to service their debts is either liquidation or restructuring.
 This is not the case for nonprofit firms, whose creditors cannot initiate involuntary bankruptcy proceedings.
+Instead, the decision to liquidate or re-structure lies with a nonprofit organization's board of directors (Peterman and Morissette, 2004).

+As such, insolvency may be less immediately consequential for nonprofit organizations.
+This is especially the case with balance sheet insolvency, in which an organization's liabilities exceed its assets.
+Balance sheet insolvency differs from cash-flow insolvency insofar as an organization may be "insolvent on the books" but still able to meet its near-term obligations.
+Nevertheless, nonprofit organizations that are balance sheet insolvent may face incentives to report otherwise if doing so helps to preserve their reputation with important stakeholders.

-Instead, the decision to liquidate or re-structure lies with a nonprofit organization's board of directors.
-Nevertheless, nonprofits that are "insolvent on the books" may still face incentives to report otherwise if doing so helps to preserve their reputation with important stakeholders such as donors.
-For the average public charity, donor contributions are the primary source of revenue; Internal Revenue Service Form 990 data show the median nonprofit receives 53 percent of its revenue from contributions.
-Consequently, how donors allocate their charitable contributions has significant implications for the strategic decisions of the nonprofit organizations.
+In the case of nonprofits, the most important stakeholders are typically donors.
+Donor contributions are the primary source of revenue for the average public charity; Internal Revenue Service Form 990 data show the median nonprofit receives 52 percent of its revenue from contributions.
+Consequently, how donors allocate their charitable contributions has significant implications for the strategic decisions of nonprofit firms.
 If donors use balance sheet solvency as a heuristic for assessing the financial health and viability of organizations (rather than the underlying value of net assets) when deciding where to allocate their charitable dollars, insolvent organizations may have an incentive to report financials that place them just above the insolvency threshold.

-We use data from the National Center for Charitable Statistics' Core Financial Files which include all 501c(3) public charities in the United States - a panel of nearly half a million public charities spanning 2005 to 2015.
-Using financial information reported in the Internal Revenue Service's Form 990 or 990-EZ, we examine whether charities manipulate their income to avoid insolvency and explore the consequences of this behavior.
-First, we document that a considerable number of charities are balance sheet insolvent.
+We investigate this question using data from the National Center for Charitable Statistics Core Financial Files, which include all 501c(3) public charities in the United States - a panel of nearly half a million public charities spanning 2005 to 2015.
+Using financial information reported in the Internal Revenue Service's Form 990 or 990-EZ, we examine whether charities manipulate their income to avoid insolvency, and explore the consequences of this behavior.
+We start by documenting two features of the distribution of nonprofits.
+First, a considerable number of charities are balance sheet insolvent.
 Approximately seven percent of charities report negative net assets, or more than 22,000 charities in 2015 alone.
 Second, we document significant bunching at zero net assets.
-We examine several explanations for this result and find that the bunching is not solely a product of organization age, equity transfers between organizations, or a desire to spend down resources, consistent with a model in which a substantial portion of the bunching we observe is due to income manipulation rather than any quirk of nonprofit financial reporting.
+We examine several explanations for this result and find that the bunching is not solely a product of organization age, equity transfers between organizations, or a desire to spend down resources.
+Instead, a substantial portion of the bunching we observe appears to be due to income manipulation rather than any quirk of nonprofit financial reporting.

-To quantify the magnitude of the behavioral response, we estimate the size of the excess mass just above the insolvency threshold using methods from the bunching literature (Chetty et al., 2011; Dee et al., Forthcoming; Diamond and Persson, 2016; Kleven and Waseem, 2013).
-The size of the excess mass suggests that about one third of a percent of all public charities engage in income manipulation at the threshold and further that there is a 27 percent chance that charities falling just below the threshold inflate their net assets so as to appear solvent.
-For context, this estimate is roughly three times the size of the behavioral response observed in response to the requirement that nonprofits file the Form 990 (Marx, 2018).
+To quantify the magnitude of the behavioral response, we estimate the size of the excess mass just above the insolvency threshold using methods from the bunching literature (Chetty et al., 2011; Dee et al., 2019; Diamond and Persson, 2016; Kleven and Waseem, 2013).
+The size of the excess mass suggests that 0.2 percent of all public charities engage in income manipulation at the threshold.
+For context, this estimate is roughly twice the size of the observed behavioral response to the requirement that nonprofits file the Form 990 (Marx, 2018).
+This corresponds to an 8 percent probability that charities falling just below the threshold inflate their net assets so as to appear solvent.